While we commonly refer to our six-legged friend who brings us an abundance of honey as bees, have you ever wondered what they are called as a group?

 In most cases, it is the queen bee that initiates the separation from the old hive.
 A few drones and about half of the workers go with her to help her establish a new home.

 Swarming could also occur when there is a new virgin queen in the old colony.
 Every colony can have only one queen.
-The new queen would take over the existing one while the old queen swarms, along with other bees, to establish her throne elsewhere.
+The new queen would take over the existing one while the old queen swarms, along with other bees, to establish her new nest elsewhere.

 So, to describe a group of bees that fly away or are in transition from an old hive and on the way to setting up a new hive, we use the phrase “a swarm of bees.”